kevredlabs/skelz-hackathon/README.md

 ## CI/CD and image signing

-The project includes a GitHub Actions workflow that:
+The project includes two GitHub Actions workflows for container image signing:

+### Legacy Signing (OIDC-based)

+- `legacy-signing-and-verifying.yml`: Signs images using GitHub OIDC tokens
-- Automatically builds the demo image on each push to `main`
+- Automatically builds the demo image on each push
-- Signs the image with Cosign and a GitHub OIDC token
+- Signs with Cosign using GitHub's OIDC infrastructure
-- Publishes the signed image to GitHub Container Registry (ghcr.io)
+- Publishes to GitHub Container Registry (ghcr.io)

+### Private Key Signing

+- `private-key-signing-and-verifying.yml`: Signs images using private keys
+- Provides more control over the signing process
+- Requires configuration of GitHub secrets (`COSIGN_PRIVATE_KEY`, `COSIGN_PASSWORD`)
+- See `docs/private-key-signing-setup.md` for detailed setup instructions
-- Supports the amd64 architecture (macOS compatible)

-The image is available at: `ghcr.io/kevredlabs/skelz:latest`
+Both workflows support the amd64 architecture and the image is available at: `ghcr.io/kevredlabs/skelz:latest`

 ## License

 MIT — see `LICENSE`.